 - Stir together vinegar, sugar, salt, mustard seeds, and hot water until sugar and salt are dissolved, and let cool.

-- Put the pickles, dill, red pepper and garlic into a large deep bowl and stir until the dill is evenly distributed.
+- Put the cucumbers, dill, red pepper and garlic into a large deep bowl and stir until the dill is evenly distributed.

 - Pour the vinegar mixture over the cucumbers.
 If they aren’t submerged, add a little more water until they are.
 Put a plate on top of the cukes to keep them down in the liquid, cover the bowl with plastic wrap and refrigerate.